WEB SITES

 Information

 WILDS of Manitoba (WILDS) creates and manages low cost, fast internet home pages for organizations related to wilderness in Manitoba and Canada.
 WILDS also maintains web sites for other organizations or businesses.
+WILDS of Manitoba is a solely-owned, non-profit organization.

 The name "WILDS of Manitoba" was chosen as an all encompassing name for this website's diverse wilderness information.
 This is not a "wild" website and contains no illicit information or foul language.